humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 After several months of tinkering, I've found that **you can get really far with today's models if you embrace core context engineering principles**.

 This isn't another "10x your productivity" pitch.
 I [tend to be pretty measured when it comes to interfacing with the ai hype machine](https://hlyr.dev/12fa).
 But we've stumbled into workflows that leave me with considerable optimism for what's possible.
 We've gotten claude code to handle 300k LOC Rust codebases, ship a week's worth of work in a day, and maintain code quality that passes expert review.
-The key is something we call "frequent intentional compaction" - deliberately structuring how you feed context to the AI throughout the development process.
+We use a family of techniques I call "frequent intentional compaction" - deliberately structuring how you feed context to the AI throughout the development process.

 I am now fully convinced that AI for coding is not just for toys and prototypes, but rather a deeply technical engineering craft.